unchartedsoftware/lumo/README.md

 ### Overlay

 An overlay represents a single source of data.
-The data is not tiled and is added / removed in a global sense.
+The data is not tiled and is added and removed in a global sense.
 An overlay is responsible for storing and rendering it's data.
+Overlays are typically used when a small amount of client-side static data needs to be displayed.

 ```javascript
 const overlay = new lumo.WebGLLineOverlay();